screencloud/app-core/README.md

 [![](https://mermaid.ink/img/eyJjb2RlIjoiY2xhc3NEaWFncmFtXG4gICAgQnJpZGdlIDx8LS0gUG9zdE1lc3NhZ2VCcmlkZ2VcbiAgICBCcmlkZ2UgPHwtLSBXZWJTb2NrZXRCcmlkZ2VcbiAgICBCcmlkZ2UgPHwtLSBMb2NhbEJyaWRnZVxuICAgIExvY2FsQnJpZGdlIDogdXNlZCBhcyBtb2NrIGR1cmluZyBhcHBzIHRlc3RzXG4gICAgV2ViU29ja2V0QnJpZGdlIDogY291bGQgYmUgZGV2ZWxvcGVkIGluIGZ1dHVyZVxuIiwibWVybWFpZCI6eyJ0aGVtZSI6ImZvcmVzdCJ9fQ)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiY2xhc3NEaWFncmFtXG4gICAgQnJpZGdlIDx8LS0gUG9zdE1lc3NhZ2VCcmlkZ2VcbiAgICBCcmlkZ2UgPHwtLSBXZWJTb2NrZXRCcmlkZ2VcbiAgICBCcmlkZ2UgPHwtLSBMb2NhbEJyaWRnZVxuICAgIExvY2FsQnJpZGdlIDogdXNlZCBhcyBtb2NrIGR1cmluZyBhcHBzIHRlc3RzXG4gICAgV2ViU29ja2V0QnJpZGdlIDogY291bGQgYmUgZGV2ZWxvcGVkIGluIGZ1dHVyZVxuIiwibWVybWFpZCI6eyJ0aGVtZSI6ImZvcmVzdCJ9fQ)

-There is also a number of `LocalBridge` implementations defined in the apps repo: [@screencloud/apps](https://github.com/screencloud/apps) as a way to mock a `PostMessageBridge` during tests.
+There is also a number of `LocalBridge` implementations defined in the [@screencloud/apps](https://github.com/screencloud/apps) repo as a way to mock a `PostMessageBridge` during tests.
 They are used as an easier way to work around creating `iframes` in tests, since they can just be injected as a replacement for the default `PostMessageBridge`.
 A basic version looks like this:

 ``` javascript
 class LocalBridge {